nusco/cuukie/README.markdown

 [![Build Status](https://secure.travis-ci.org/nusco/cuukie.png)](http://travis-ci.org/nusco/cuukie.png)

-## Using it

 Install Cuukie via Bundler, or directly with:

     gem install cuukie

-Require Cuukie from any file in your _features/support_ directory:

-    require 'cuukie'

-Add this line to any Ruby file in your _features/support_ directory:
+Go to your Cucumber folder and add this line to any file in _features/support_:

     require 'cuukie'